Haemolytic uraemic syndrome (STEC HUS)

 What is haemolytic uraemic syndrome (STEC HUS)?

-Haemolytic uraemic syndrome (HUS) is a rare condition that damages the small blood vessels inside the kidneys.
+Haemolytic uraemic syndrome (STEC HUS) is a rare condition that damages the small blood vessels inside the kidneys.
+This affects their ability to work properly.
+The condition is also sometimes known as typical HUS or diarrhoea-associated (D+) haemolytic uremic syndrome.

 STEC HUS is different to aHUS (atypical haemolytic uraemic syndrome).

-STEC HUS can occur after a stomach infection caused by the bacteria Shiga toxin-producing Escherichia coli (STEC), a type of E.coli.
+STEC HUS can occur after a stomach infection caused by the bacteria (germ) Shiga toxin-producing Escherichia (STEC) which is a type of E.coli.

 STEC HUS affects around 1 in 100,000 people in the UK.
 There are about 100 new cases a year.
-It usually affects children under the age of ten.
+It usually affects children under the age of ten and adults over 65.
 Men and women are affected equally.

 What are the signs and symptoms of STEC HUS?

-The first symptoms of STEC HUS are linked to gastroenteritis (commonly called a stomach bug) and include:
+The first symptoms of STEC HUS are linked to gastroenteritis (a stomach bug).
+These include:

 • urinating less than normal or not at all

-• high temperature (over 30˚), often with excessive sweating and/or shivers
+• high temperature, often with excessive sweating and/or shivers

 Blood may appear in the poo after a few days of diarrhoea.